-Once they’re able to hold it long enough to actually make it to the potty, you can put some clothes back on your child.
+Once they’re able to hold it long enough to actually make it to the potty or potty chair, you can put some clothes back on your child.
 But it MUST be commando, as in, no underwear.
 Jamie says that the underwear just feels too much like a diaper to kids who are this new to the process.
 So you can dress your child again, but no underwear.

 This means you can start leaving the house again!
 The book recommends small outings like a walk around the block or a quick run to the grocery store.
 You’ll want to carry extra clothes with you, of course.